Mercouri Kanatzidis: Research

 In 2013 he reported the x-ray detecting properties of the perovskite CsPbBr_{3} semiconductor with potential applications in gamma-ray spectroscopy having better than 1.4% energy resolution.

 Kanatzidis has proposed ideas and concepts for predictive synthesis to new materials including "infinitely adaptive" homologous superseries and the panoramic synthesis strategy where with a single experiment all phases in the course of a given reaction can be detected.
 This offers a panoramic view of all the phases present, and could help unravel the mechanisms of how new materials form.

-Kanatzidis is credited with inventing a new category of materials known as chalcogels.
-These unique inorganic compounds exhibit aerogel properties.
-Chalcogels have a sponge-like structure that enables them to effectively absorb heavy-metal atoms from polluted water.
-Due to their high surface area-to-volume ratio, even small pieces of chalcogels can purify thousands of liters of water.
-Chalcogels have demonstrated the ability to reduce mercury, lead, and cadmium concentrations to parts per trillion (ppt) levels as well as radionuclides.
-Biomimetic chalcogels containing bioinorganic Fe_{4}S_{4} have been reported to photochemically convert N_{2} to NH_{3}.
-The International Mineralogical Association named a new mineral, Kanatzidisite, belonging to the sulfosalt class with a composition of [BiSbS3][Te2].
+Kanatzidis invented chalcogels, a novel class of porous metal-chalcogenide materials that exhibit aerogel-like properties.
+These inorganic networks possess a highly open, sponge-like structure with exceptionally high surface area, enabling efficient adsorption of heavy-metal ions and radionuclides from aqueous solutions.
+Chalcogels have demonstrated the remarkable ability to reduce concentrations of mercury, lead, and cadmium to parts-per-trillion (ppt) levels, as well as to capture radionuclides.